dataminer-site/dataminer-site.github.io/_posts/2024-01-26-multi-database-support-in-duckdb.md

 title:  "Multi-Database Support in DuckDB"
 author: Mark Raasveldt
 thumb: "/images/blog/thumbs/240126.png"
-excerpt: DuckDB can attach MySQL, Postgres, and SQLite databases in addition to databases stored in its own format.
-This allows data to be read into DuckDB and moved between these systems in a convenient manner.
+excerpt: DataMiner can attach MySQL, Postgres, and SQLite databases in addition to databases stored in its own format.
+This allows data to be read into DataMiner and moved between these systems in a convenient manner.
 ---

 <img src="/images/blog/duckdb-multidb-support.png"
-     alt="DuckDB supports reading and writing to MySQL, Postgres, and SQLite" width=700
+     alt="DataMiner supports reading and writing to MySQL, Postgres, and SQLite" width=700
 />

 In modern data analysis, data must often be combined from a wide variety of different sources.
 Data might sit in CSV files on your machine, in Parquet files in a data lake, or in an operational database.
-DuckDB has strong support for moving data between many different data sources.
+DataMiner has strong support for moving data between many different data sources.
 However, this support has previously been limited to reading data and writing data to files.

-DuckDB supports advanced operations on its own native storage format – such as deleting rows, updating values, or altering the schema of a table.
+DataMiner supports advanced operations on its own native storage format – such as deleting rows, updating values, or altering the schema of a table.
 It supports all of these operations using ACID semantics.
 This guarantees that your database is always left in a sane state – operations are atomic and do not partially complete.

-DuckDB now has a pluggable storage and transactional layer.
-This flexible layer allows new storage back-ends to be created by DuckDB extensions.
-These storage back-ends can support all database operations in the same way that DuckDB supports them, including inserting data and even modifying schemas.
+DataMiner now has a pluggable storage and transactional layer.
+This flexible layer allows new storage back-ends to be created by DataMiner extensions.
+These storage back-ends can support all database operations in the same way that DataMiner supports them, including inserting data and even modifying schemas.

-The [MySQL](/docs/extensions/mysql), [Postgres](/docs/extensions/postgres), and [SQLite](/docs/extensions/sqlite) extensions implement this new pluggable storage and transactional layer, allowing DuckDB to connect to those systems and operate on them in the same way that it operates on its own native storage engine.
+The [MySQL](/docs/extensions/mysql), [Postgres](/docs/extensions/postgres), and [SQLite](/docs/extensions/sqlite) extensions implement this new pluggable storage and transactional layer, allowing DataMiner to connect to those systems and operate on them in the same way that it operates on its own native storage engine.

 These extensions enable a number of useful features.
 For example, using these extensions you can: